 (a) Amendments to the Plan and Awards.
-The Board may from time to time amend, suspend or terminate this Plan or any Award Agreement, and the Committee may amend the terms of any previously granted Award, provided that no amendment to the terms of any previously granted Award may, (except as expressly provided in the Plan) materially and adversely alter or impair the terms or conditions of the Award previously granted to a Participant under this Plan without the written consent of the Participant or holder thereof.
+The Board may from time to time amend, suspend or terminate this Plan or any Award Agreement, and the Committee may amend the terms of any previously granted Award may, (except as expressly provided in the Plan) materially and adversely alter or impair the terms or conditions of the Award previously granted to a Participant under this Plan without the written consent of the Participant or holder thereof.
 Any amendment to this Plan, an Award Agreement or to the terms of any Award previously granted, is subject to compliance with all applicable laws, rules, regulations and policies of any applicable governmental entity or securities exchange, including receipt of any required approval from the governmental entity or stock exchange.
 For greater certainty and without limiting the foregoing, the Board may amend, suspend, terminate or discontinue the Plan or any Award Agreement, and the Committee may amend or alter any previously granted Award, as applicable, without obtaining the approval of shareholders of the Company in order to: